ojitha/ojitha.github.io/_posts/2020-10-03-Apache Spark PySpark.md

 df.where(f.col("rating") > 4).show()
 ```

-If you want to do `where` in python way
+If you want to do `where` in python way.

 ```python
 movies = (